 Challenges of Having No Credit History

-It’s best to try to establish at least a minimal credit history so that you’re prepared for major life events.
+It’s best to establish at least a minimal credit history to prepare you for major life events.
 For example, your creditworthiness will matter when you need to:

 - Borrow money to start a business